What is a Sales Tax?

 - It is easily collected when looked in the comparison of other income tax or any other tax as it comes and is attached with the price of the goods

-- The structure of this tax is very complex and cumbersome in nature as different states and country have different tax structure and treatment of the tax
+- The structure of this tax is very complex and cumbersome as different states and country have different tax structure and treatment of the tax

 Important Points to Note about Change in Sales tax